maxrossello/redmine_app_timesheets/README.md

 Orders and Versions can be mixed and matched freely as they belong to different domains even if they are derived objects.
-Also the Order Activity can be changed once the entry is recorded in the timesheet, without affecting the original activity set for project management purposes.
+Also the Order Activity can be changed once the entry is recorded in the timesheet, without affecting the original activity set used for project management purposes.

 ### Continued Reporting

 ![Timesheets](screenshots/ContinuedReporting.png)

-Entries that have values in the previous period are listed as empty in the following period too, in order to ease reporting of hours across subsequent periods.
+Entries that have values in the previous/following period are listed as empty in the following/previous period as well, in order to ease reporting of hours across subsequent periods.

 ### Readonly Reports